-Polyprint introduces new pre-treatment machine for DTG printing
+Polyprint introduces new PreTreater Pro pretreatment machine for DTG printing

 It also features a precise spray area selection with linear (min.
 10x1cm) and grid (min.
 15x10cm) edit modes, to help users only spray the desired area and save on liquids, said the company.

-George Benglopoulos, CEO of Polyprint, commented: “Pretreater Pro is simple to use and has been created after careful consideration of customer needs.
-It’s designed to offer consistent pre-treatment every time, on every T-shirt.”
+George Benglopoulos, CEO of Polyprint, commented: “PreTreater Pro is simple to use and has been created after careful consideration of customer needs.
+It’s designed to offer consistent pretreatment every time, on every T-shirt.”

-The pre-treatment machine offers accurate liquid quantity selection per 1 ml, with advanced job and liquid consumption calculators for keeping track of production.
+The pretreatment machine offers accurate liquid quantity selection per 1 ml, with advanced job and liquid consumption calculators for keeping track of production.

 It’s also two liquid supported with an automatic liquid switch and a simple cleaning procedure, with a ‘scan-to-spray’ automation feature, which stores the spray area and liquid quantity used.